 Southport Light Station Museum

 Located at Simmons Island Park is the Southport Light Station Museum.
 This 1867 Light Station keeper’s house now operates as a seasonal maritime museum.
 The museum is free.
-If you are age 8 and up, you can pay to climb the steps to the light house tower, which stands 55 feet above the grounds.
+If you are age 8 and up, you can pay to climb the steps to the lighthouse tower, which stands 55 feet above the grounds.
 Climbing the tower costs $10 for ages 13 and up and $5 for ages 8-12.
-Children under 8 are no allowed to climb.
+Children under 8 are not allowed to climb.

 Kenosha History Center

 Automotive lovers will want to add the Kenosha History Center to their things to do in Kenosha list.
 While one gallery focuses on the history of the Kenosha Area, the other one explores Kenosha’s automotive contributions.
 The Rambler Legacy Gallery showcases some wonderfully preserved antique vehicles.
 The Kenosha History Center is located on the same grounds as the Southport Light Station Museum at Simmons Island Park.
 Admission is free.
 Check the online event calendar to see if there will be a classic car show during your visit.